August in Kalymnos

 They had a long Mass and then carried out a eulogy at the small chapel inside the cliff and the two ceremonies finished at around eleven to half-past eleven as I remember.

 The celebration soon started with traditional instruments (bagpipe and lute) and people started dancing.
-Many of them had brought mattresses, blankets, and sleeping bags, either to get comfy or even spend the night at the Monastery.
+Many of them had brought mattresses, blankets, and sleeping bags, either to get comfy or even to spend the night at the Monastery.

 The surreal part of the celebration was that just outside the Monastery's door, there was a cart with grilled souvlaki and sausages that had a small stereo speaker, playing dance music.
 Apart from having music that had nothing to do with tradition and this beautiful place that we were in, the Orthodox are not supposed to be having meat on this day as there is a fast.
 So I would call this the cart of anarchy :-)